Is Now the Time to "Buy the Dip"?

 In an effort to tamp down this rising inflation, the Federal Reserve increased its key fed funds rate by 0.50%, or 50 basis points.
 While half a percentage point may not seem significant, it’s the biggest increase since 2000.
 Fed watchers think the central bank may just be getting started, with future hikes possible at the bank’s scheduled June and July meetings.

 The continuing crisis in Ukraine has the world on edge.
 The conflict has affected already inflated oil and gas prices, but otherwise, investors seem to be focused on economic measures closer to home.
 While wars themselves don’t typically have a measurable impact on financial markets, uncertainty breeds caution.
-And cautious traders may be less likely to act on a historically volatile opportunity, like crypto.
+And cautious investors may be less likely to act on a historically volatile opportunity, like crypto.

 Bitcoin and its peers are increasingly moving in closer concert with the S&P 500 Index, the bellwether grouping that tracks the performance of the largest U.S. companies.
 In fact, just this week, Bitcoin’s correlation with the SPX has hit a new record.